-> Once you get to the advanced level of the site, the format is a little different.
-Rather than taking a comprehensive course, you just have a collection of lessons and small courses to choose from.
-Many of these smaller courses are about 5-6 lessons, and most focus on developing a singular advanced skill.
-This makes sense -- as a more advanced singer, you probably will have an idea of what it is you want to learn about and focus on.
+Once you get to the advanced level of the site, the format is a little different.
+Rather than taking a comprehensive course, you just have a collection of advanced lessons and small courses to choose from.
+Many of these smaller courses are about 5-6 video lessons, and most focus on developing a singular advanced skill.

 Social Aspects of the Site

-This site has a forum, which might not seem like a big draw at first.
-However, getting to connect with other students -- and even with your instructors -- can be a benefit.
+30 Day Singer site has a community forum, which might not seem like a big draw at first.
+However, getting to connect with other students — and even with your instructors — can be a benefit.
 Since you can visit the forum and even post with a free membership, we checked it out.

 The forum seems well organized and has a few different subcategories for discussion: